Every New Student Needs To Come In For An Interview Before Formal Enrollment Commences!

 -First and foremost, learning a new skill is a commitment***.
 It is a commitment between the parents, the students, and the teachers.
 We teach the objective for the week, but it is the student's responsibility to practice what we send home.
 For younger students, the parents need to be involved.
 We will discuss appropriate practice times upon registration, however, it doesn't involve the miserable timer that our parents gave us.
 For a young student, it's unproductive, and will make them hate the craft.
 That's the last thing any of us want.
 There will be practice involved, though.

 -A student will not advance with missed classes.
 If your child (or you) has excessive absences, you will not advance as fast as a student who comes to class each week.
-Tuition is billed monthly, and we do allow one makeup per month.
+Tuition is billed quarterly (and can be broken up into monthly payments if we have a card on file), and we do allow one makeup per month.
 In order to qualify for a makeup class, twenty-four hours' notice must be given.
 The exception to this is in the event of an emergency.
 If, for any reason, we cannot make up the class, tuition will be pushed out one week.
 Excessive absences will be discussed upon registration.
 What is or isn't an emergency?

 Your child was sent home from school, because they were sick.